 During the holiday season, it’s hard not to get carried away buying gifts for family, friends, and even co-workers.
-But now that the holidays are over, you might find yourself in a sleighful of holiday credit card debt on top of the debt you were already dealing with.
+But now that the holidays are over, you might find yourself in a sleigh full of holiday credit card debt on top of the debt you were already dealing with.
 If you’re feeling a bit of shopper’s regret and wondering how to pay off credit card debt fast, read on.

-When you only make minimum payments, you’re just chipping away at a bigger mountain of debt that could take years to pay off and cost you thousands in interest.
+When you only make minimum payments, you’re just chipping away at a big mountain of debt that could take years to pay off and cost you thousands in interest.
 To avoid paying all that interest, you need to make more than minimum payments.
 Here are two strategies that could help you figure out how to pay off credit card debt faster and save more in the long run.

-The Snowball method focuses on paying off the credit card with the lowest balance amount first, while making minimum payments on the others.
+The “snowball method” focuses on paying off the credit card with the lowest balance amount first, while making minimum payments on the others.
 You can pay off individual cards faster by eliminating smaller payments, which leaves you with fewer accounts to worry about.
 After you’ve paid off the card with the lowest debt amount, move on to the next and work your way up.

 Depending on how many cards you’re dealing with, and how much extra cash you’re able to pay, it could take months or years to pay off credit card debt this way.
 If you’ve taken on more than a couple thousand in credit card debt or can’t afford to pay more than the minimum, you might want to think about other ways of getting out of debt, like debt consolidation.